domfarolino/blog/_posts/2016-6-26-CLRS-Problem-2.1.md

 $$ O(nk + n\log(\frac{n}{k})) = O(nk + n\log(n) - n\log(k)) = O(nk + n\log(n)) $$

 It's obvious that when $k > log(n)$, $O(nk + \log(n))$ becomes more inefficient than $O(n\log(n))$ as the $nk$ term grows asymptotically larger than $\log(n)$.

+# How should we choose $k$ in practice?

+The constant factors of insertion and merge sort will determine exactly when insertion sort is better than merge sort.
+Running tests will be necessary to determine this.